schulzpin/feedxcavator/README.md

 Do not forget to uncomment it when using 'appengine-prepare' command again (these issues are related to appengine-magic library).
-* Compojure does not work on GAE as is, so to be able to deploy custom verson of the application on GAE you need to comment out a couple of lines related to multipart params in compojure's handler.clj file after you executed 'lein deps' command, starting, probably, from the maven local cache.
+* Compojure does not work on GAE as is, so to be able to deploy custom verson of the application on GAE you may need to comment out a couple of lines related to multipart params in compojure's handler.clj file after you executed 'lein deps' command, starting, probably, from the maven local cache.